SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 - Antidote Grass
 - Desert Scroll

-Perform Nigiri Morph Factory using a Foul Morph if you have a torch and poison arrows.<br/>※ You can grill the bananas between 13-18F by having a Traproid create a Landmine.
+Perform Banana Morph Factory using a Foul Morph if you have a torch and poison arrows.<br/>※ You can grill the bananas between 13-18F by having a Traproid create a Landmine.

 1. Place important items in a hallway near the stairs room before sunset.
 2. Shoot arrows at a wall or throw rocks on the ground.